Tim-Mclennan/My-Portfolio/README.md

 ## 🚀 About Me
-I'm a fullstack software engineer with a focus on the frontend.
+I'm a fullstack software engineer.

 I love solving problems and continuously teaching myself new concepts.
 I have years of professional experience and seeking to develop myself in a technical team.